Intoxication Part One

 Click on a heading to reveal more text.

-How you will feel depends on your mood when you start drinking.
+Alcohol is actually a depressant.
+When a person consumes moderate amounts of alcohol slowly, the alcohol produces a mild "up" feeling-or a "good buzz."
+This "up" feeling is followed by a "down" feeling if you drink too much.
+There is a point when drinking more alcohol leads to more negative feelings - like fatigue and nausea.
+How you will feel also depends on your mood when you start drinking.
 If you are sad or angry before you drink, the alcohol may initially put you in a better mood.
 But then the opposite can occur, and you may well end up even sadder or angrier than you were before you started.

 Mixing drinks does not cause greater intoxication.
 It does increase your chances of a hangover, though, and may make you feel sick.

 The opposite is true.
-Alcohol opens up the pores of the skin, allowing perspiration to increase, which lowers body temperature.
+Alcohol opens up the pores of the skin, allowing perspiration to increase, which lowers body temperature and cools the body.

 Alcohol may seem to relieve stress in the short term; however, it does not treat the underlying cause of stress.
 Indeed, the use of alcohol can lead to increased anxiety, which in turn may lead to the use of alcohol as self-medication and potential alcohol dependency.